ConductorOne/baton-sql-server/README.md

 Flags:
-      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --dns string             The connection string for connecting to SQL Server ($BATON_DNS) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-sql-server
+      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --dsn string             The connection string for connecting to SQL Server ($BATON_DSN) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-sql-server
       --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json")